-Institute of Mathematical Sciences has been established for the development of applications and industrial mathematics.
-Major research areas are machine learning, fluid mechanics, numerical computation and experiemntal mathematics for medical science.
-There are 12 faculty memebers, 12 postdoctors and 60 graduate students.
-Main activities include publications of research articles, solving and consulting for industrial problems and education for professional researchers.
+The Institute of Mathematical Sciences was established for the development of mathematical applications and industrial mathematics.
+Its major research areas include machine learning, fluid mechanics, numerical computation, and experimental mathematics for medical science.
+There are 12 faculty members, 12 post-doctors and 60 graduate students.
+Its main activities include the publications of research articles, the resolution and offer of consulting help for industrial problems, and the education of professional researchers.

 #226, Science Hall / 02-2123-3351

 Physics is a branch of natural science in which an incredibly wide variety of phenomena emerging from the interaction of the spacetime, the force fields, and the matter are studied.
 The domain of physics research spans from the smallest objects such as quarks, the basic constituents of matter, to atoms and molecules, and condensed matter such as solids, to the largest object in existence, our Universe itself, all of which are ultimately to be understood within a unified framework of fundamental principles.
 The discoveries and knowledge acquired through the quest of the physicists have left everlasting imprints on the monumental intellectual achievements of mankind, and at the same time brought the unprecedented level of prosperity to our modern civilization.
 The Department of Physics at Yonsei University, established in 1915 as the first of its kind in Korea, has devoted itself to pioneering research and educating generations of bright, young physicists who have contributed enormously to the development of a modern Korea over the last century.